IMAGINARY/earth/README.md

 # Visualization of air and ocean currents

+This visualization displays air and ocean currents on Earth.

+It is part of the "[10 Minute Museum on the Mathematics of the Climate Crisis](https://10mm.imaginary.org/)", a pop-up exhibition created by [IMAGINARY](https://www.imaginary.org/).
+Data comes by the [Global Forecast System (GFS)](http://en.wikipedia.org/wiki/Global_Forecast_System), operated by the US National Weather Service.
+The GFS collects observational data and processes it with their own Global Circulation Models.
+In the 10MM, this interactive visualization is used to illustrate what a Global Circulation Model can look like.
+This program does not actually forecast, process, or update any data.

-This is a fork of https://github.com/cambecc/earth, stripped down to the mere minimum.
+The app is a fork of https://github.com/cambecc/earth, stripped down to the mere minimum.
 You can switch between air and ocean current visualization of a single data set, zoom and rotate the globe.
 All other options have been removed for the sake of simplicity.

 ## Credits